rokmc756/Hadoop-ZKcluster/HDFS_2.x_High_Availability.md

 ## HDFS 2.x High Availability Cluster Architecture
 This page is about HDFS 2.x High Availability Cluster Architecture and the procedure to set up an HDFS High Availability cluster.
 This is an important part of the Big Data course.
-The order in which the topics have been covered in this blog are as follows:
+The order in which the topics have been covered in this blog are as follows.

 ### HDFS HA Architecture
 * Introduction